 - Ask open-ended questions to engage the other person.
 Questions that elicit more than one-word answers will gain you more information.

 - Ask more specific questions to get more specific answers.

-- English may not be your partner’s first language, so please remember to speak slowly and clearly, or converse in a common language.
+- English may not be the person’s first language, so please remember to speak slowly and clearly, or converse in a common language.

 Follow up with individuals with whom you made a connection.

-- If you feel that there is the possibility of furthering a relationship with a contact, express that to the person during your session.
+- If you feel that there is the possibility of furthering a relationship with a contact, make it clear.
 Be direct and let them know that you would like to have another meeting or follow-up call, and propose a date and time.

-- If you are registered for multiple sessions, be aware that you may encounter the same person, and prepare for that occurrence.
-A second session with the same person is an opportunity to expand on your initial conversation and further build rapport.
+- If you are registered for multiple sessions, be prepared that you may encounter the same person.
+This is another opportunity to expand on your initial conversation and build further rapport.

 - The key to making the most of Speed Networking is to follow up with your contacts over time to develop credible business relationships.

-Registration will be onsite, but there is no fee to participate.
-Each session will last one hour, and we will need a one-hour commitment from each participant.
-Admittance is on a first-come, first-served basis; once capacity is reached, participants will be asked to return for a different session time.
+Registration will be onsite, but there is no fee to attend.
+Each session will last one hour and we will need a one-hour commitment from each participant.
+Admittance is on a first-come, first-served basis and once capacity is reached, participants will be asked to return for a different session time.